Engineering Management interview prep.

 5. Which ML team or area would you want to run, and why?

-7. How would you describe the firm's ML engineering organisation in your own words?
+7. How would you describe this firm's ML engineering organisation in your own words?

-8. What does a great ML EM at the firm actually do day-to-day - and what does great look like vs average?
+8. What does a great ML EM at this firm actually do day-to-day - and what does great look like vs average?

 Technical concepts to master